jasonjoh/o365-tutorial/README.md

 	- It uses the [query string](https://msdn.microsoft.com/office/office365/APi/complex-types-for-mail-contacts-calendar#UseODataqueryparameters) `?$orderby=DateTimeReceived desc&$select=DateTimeReceived,Subject,From&$top=20` to sort the results by `DateTimeReceived`, request only the `DateTimeReceived`, `Subject`, and `From` fields, and limit the results to the first 20.
 	- It sets the `Authorization` header to use the access token from Azure.
 	- It sets the `Accept` header to signal that we're expecting JSON.
+	- It sets the `X-AnchorMailbox` header to the user's email address.
+Setting this header allows the API endpoint to route API calls to the appropriate backend mailbox server more efficiently.
 - It parses the response body as JSON, and assigns the `value` hash to the `@messages` variable.
 This variable will be available to the view template.

 ### Displaying the results ###